StartOnAI/Cerbo/README.md

 python -m pip install cerbo
 ```

+It is important to note that there are several packages that must already be installed to install Cerbo.
+The full list and versions can be found in requirements.txt, and nearly all can simply be installed through pip.
+If you are having trouble installing any of the prerequisite packages, a quick Gooogle search and online coding forums such as StackOverFlow should explain how to install them correctly.

 ## Writing your first program!

 Currently, Cerbo performs efficient ML/DL modelling in a couple lines with limited preprocessing capabilites, we are adding new ones daily.
 Currently, to train a model from a CSV file all you have to do is call